purnimaporwal/purnimaporwal/README.md

 Completed April 2026. ✓

 QGIS — Basic and Advanced
-Ecospatial Lab
-April 2026 — spatial data, maps, geographic analysis Currently ongoing.
+Ecospatial Lab — spatial data, maps, geographic analysis Completed May 2026. ✓ (still need a lot of practice and hands-on)

 Mathematics
 Self-study — calculus, linear algebra, optimisation This is the hard one.
 But it's necessary for PhD-level econometrics, and I'm working on it.
 ```

 Something I noticed: I started the Python workshop already having built a working tool.
-The workshop is giving me proper vocabulary and structure for things I was doing instinctively.
+The workshop gave me proper vocabulary and structure for things I was doing instinctively.
 I think sometimes that's the right way to learn — do it first, understand it properly second.

 ---